The Canadian Canoe Museum Canadian Canoe Museum Logo

 In addition to The Canadian Canoe Museum, there are many other attractions in the Kawarthas region.
 Some local attractions, linked to their web sites, are listed below:

-The Peterborough & the Kawarthas Tourism web site provides a searchable list of attractions and events.
+The Peterborough & the Kawarthas Tourism web site provides a searchable list of .

 Where can I stay?